ema1709/IoT-project/readme.txt

 # Pet Wearable Firmware – Arduino Pro Mini + LoRaWAN
-This code has been developed by Emanuele Moschillo and Pietro Ughini with the help of AI and it is aimed to be uploaded on the Arduino Pro mini.
+This code has been developed by Emanuele Moschillo and Pietro Ughini  and it is aimed to be uploaded on the Arduino Pro mini.
 This README contains all the information needed to prepare the environment, install libraries, configure hardware, and run the firmware for the Pet Wearable project.

 ## 1. Hardware Requirements